middyjs/middy/website/docs/middlewares/validator.md

 NOTES:

 - At least one of `eventSchema` or `responseSchema` is required.
 - If you'd like to have the error details as part of the response, it will need to be handled separately.
-You can access them from `request.error.cause`, the original response can be found at `request.error.response`.
+You can access them from `request.error.cause.data`, the original response can be found at `request.error.response`.
 - **Important** Transpiling schemas & locales on the fly will cause a 50-150ms performance hit during cold start for simple JSON Schemas.
 Precompiling is highly recommended.

 ## transpileSchema